Barbados: Geography and climate

 Barbados is situated in the Atlantic Ocean, east of the other West Indies Islands.
 Barbados is the easternmost island in the Lesser Antilles.
 It is 34 km long and up to 23 km wide, covering an area of 439 km2.
 It lies about 168 km east of both the countries of Saint Lucia and Saint Vincent and the Grenadines; 180 km south-east of Martinique and 400 km north-east of Trinidad and Tobago.
 It is flat in comparison to its island neighbours to the west, the Windward Islands.
 The island rises gently to the central highland region known as Scotland District, with the highest point being Mount Hillaby 340 m above sea level.

+In Barbados, forest cover is around 15% of the total land area, equivalent to 6,300 hectares (ha) of forest in 2020, which was unchanged from 1990.
+In 2020, naturally regenerating forest covered 6,300 hectares (ha) and planted forest covered 0 hectares (ha).
+Of the naturally regenerating forest 0% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity) and around 5% of the forest area was found within protected areas.
+For the year 2015, 1% of the forest area was reported to be under public ownership, 0% private ownership and 99% with ownership listed as other or unknown.

 In the parish of Saint Michael lies Barbados's capital and main city, Bridgetown, containing one third of the country's population.
 Other major towns scattered across the island include Holetown, in the parish of Saint James; Oistins, in the parish of Christ Church; and Speightstown, in the parish of Saint Peter.

 Geology

 Barbados lies on the boundary of the South American and the Caribbean Plates.
-The subduction of the South American plate beneath the Caribbean plate scrapes sediment from the South American plate and deposits it above the subduction zone forming an accretionary prism.
+The subduction of the South American Plate beneath the Caribbean Plate scrapes sediment from the South American Plate and deposits it above the subduction zone forming an accretionary prism.
 The rate of this depositing of material allows Barbados to rise at a rate of about 25 mm per 1,000 years.
 This subduction means geologically the island is composed of coral roughly 90 m thick, where reefs formed above the sediment.
 The land slopes in a series of "terraces" in the west and goes into an incline in the east.
 A large proportion of the island is circled by coral reefs.

 The erosion of limestone in the northeast of the island, in the Scotland District, has resulted in the formation of various caves and gullies.
 On the Atlantic east coast of the island coastal landforms, including stacks, have been created due to the limestone composition of the area.
 Also notable in the island is the rocky cape known as Pico Teneriffe or Pico de Tenerife, which is named after the fact that the island of Tenerife in Spain is the first land east of Barbados according to the belief of the locals.